zhouzhou12/learngit/readme.txt

 Welcome to Git!
 Git is a distributed version control system.
-Git is free software.
+Git is free software distributed under the GPL.
-Hello!